PeterChung241/COSC101-Asteroids/README.md

 Asteroids Game (2018)

-Requires Processing 3.3.7 or newer to run game
+Requires Processing 3.3.7 or newer to run game.
 Once Processing is installed open the "Assessment_3.pde file" in the application and then hit the run button.